 Scarring- All surgery leaves scars, some more visible than others.
 Although good wound healing after a surgical procedure is expected, abnormal scars may occur within the skin and deeper tissues.
 Scars may be unattractive and of different color than surrounding skin.
-Scar appearance may also vary within the same scar, exhibit contour variations or "bunching" due to the amount of excess skin.
+Scar appearance may also vary within the same scar, exhibit contour variations and "bunching" due to the amount of excess skin.
 Scars may be asymmetrical (appear different between right and left side of the body).
 There is the possibility of visible marks in the skin from sutures.
 In some cases scars may require surgical revision or treatment.

 Surgical Anesthesia- Both local and general anesthesia involve risk.
-There is the possibility of complications, injury, and even death from all forms of surgical anesthesia or sedation
+There is the possibility of complications, injury, and even death from all forms of surgical anesthesia or sedation.

-Asymmetry- Symmetrical body appearance may not result from abdominoplasty.
+Asymmetry- Symmetrical body appearance may not result from a body lift.
 Factors such as skin tone, fatty deposits, skeletal prominence, and muscle tone may contribute to normal asymmetry in body features.
-Additional surgery may be necessary to attempt to attempt to improve asymmetry.
+Most patients have differences between the right and left side of their body before any surgery is performed.
+Additional surgery may be necessary to attempt to improve asymmetry.